Djihanegh/flutter_active_package/README.md

 # active_package

-A new Flutter plugin project.
+Flutter plugin that helps you know the package name of any application running in foreground

 ## Getting Started